Tristan1900/Budgetier/README.md

 The vsm directory is where varnishstat will read shared log.
 To output into a file we can use flag -j, it will output in json format and it is easy to parse when plotting.

 ### Start client
-Start client to send request by use flag -clientTrace
+Start client to send request by using flag -clientTrace
 ```
 cd ./client
 go build client.go